The Guide for Sustainable Seafood Consumption in Greece

 Through making responsible decisions on what seafood you consume, you can help to protect the life in our seas.

 Fish4Life is a guide for sustainable fish consumption in Greece and other parts of the Mediterranean.
 It aims to provide the public with easily accessible information about what seafood is sustainable to consume and when.
-It provides information on the status of each species (e.g. whether it is illegal, or sustainable to consume) and their breeding season when consumption should be avoided.
-Moreover, it provides information about the minimum legal size within Greece, (the size below which it is illegal to catch or consumer each species), as well as the minimum sustainable size (the recommended minimum size for consumption, which in many cases is different from the legal size!).
+It provides information on the status of each species (e.g. whether it is illegal, or sustainable to consume) and their breeding season when consumption should be avoided (shown in red months on calendar).
+Moreover, it provides information about the minimum legal size within Greece, (the size below which it is illegal to catch or consume each species), as well as the minimum sustainable size (the recommended minimum size for consumption due to reproductive age thus allowing regeneration of species.
+In many cases this is different from the legal size!).
+The main commercial fishery practices in Greece are listed below (shown using symbols for each species).

-Fish4Life was created by researchers of Archipelagos Institute of Marine Conservation and developed as an Android and iOS app, by TEDx Thessaloniki in May 2012.
+Fish4Life was initially created by researchers of Archipelagos Institute of Marine Conservation and developed as an app, by TEDx Thessaloniki in May 2012, currently under redesign.

-Everyone can help in combating overfishing, by making responsible consumer seafood choices.
-It is important to avoid consuming species whose populations are rapidly declining due to overfishing.
+Everyone can help in combating overfishing, by making responsible, health conscious seafood choices.
+It is important for future fish stocks to avoid eating rapidly declining species from fisheries contributing to overfishing through spear fishing, drift nets, dynamite fishing and other illegal fisheries and choose more sustainable methods e.g. traps or pole fishing.
 Sadly, several species of seafood which are deemed illegal, can still easily be found in the Greek market.
-Fish4life can help you to choose not to consume these species but also to report them when discovered!
+Fish4life can help you to choose against consuming these species and to report them when discovered!

 It’s OK to Consume

-The consumption of seafood which belongs to the green category is currently considered sustainable.
+The consumption of seafood belonging to the green category is currently considered sustainable and responsible for consumers.
 The stocks are not considered overfished or declining.
-Choosing species in this category is considered to be responsible.
-Nevertheless, we must always choose sustainable sizes and avoid during breeding seasons to keep fish populations healthy.
+Nevertheless, we must always choose sustainable sizes and avoid consuming during breeding seasons to keep fish populations healthy, as well as protecting fishery livelihoods.

 If a species belongs to the yellow category, there is evidence that its consumption may not be sustainable.
 Populations may show signs of decline or be in recovery from a previous decline.
-Regular consumption of a species on this list is not advisable however, if you wish to consume, always choose sustainable sizes and avoid breeding seasons.
+Regular consumption is not advisable.
+However, if you wish to consume, always choose sustainable sizes and avoid breeding seasons.